RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers

 \head{Downstream analysis} We evaluate the effect of using \mech and other baseline basecallers on two widely-used downstream analyses, \emph{de novo} assembly~\cite{robertson2010novo} and read mapping~\cite{li2010rna}.

 \textbf{\emph{De novo} assembly.} We construct \emph{de novo} assemblies from the basecalled reads and calculate the statistics related to the accuracy, completeness, and contiguity of these assemblies.
 To generate \emph{de novo} assemblies, we use minimap2~\cite{li_minimap2_2018} to report all read overlaps and miniasm~\cite{li_minimap_2016} to construct the assembly from these overlaps.
-We use miniasm because it allows us to observe the effect of the reads on the assemblies without performing additional error correction \sr{steps} on \sr{input} reads~\cite{firtina_hercules_2018} and the\sr{ir final} assembly~\cite{firtina_apollo_2020}. \sr{To measure the assembly accuracy, we use dnadiff~\cite{marcais_mummer4_2018} to evaluate} 1)~the portion of the reference genome that can align to a given assembly (i.e., Genome Fraction) and 2)~the average identity of assemblies (i.e., Average Identity) when compared to their respective reference genomes.
-To measure statistics related to the contiguity and completeness of the assemblies, such as the overall assembly length, average GC content (i.e., the ratio of G and C bases in an assembly), and NG50 statistics (i.e., shortest contig at the half of the overall reference genome length), we use QUAST~\cite{gurevich_quast_2013}.
+We use miniasm because it allows us to observe the effect of the reads on the assemblies without performing additional error correction \sr{steps} on \sr{input} reads~\cite{firtina_hercules_2018} and the\sr{ir final} assembly~\cite{firtina_apollo_2020}. \sr{To measure the assembly accuracy, we use dnadiff~\cite{marcais_mummer4_2018} to evaluate} 1)~the portion of the reference genome that can align to a given assembly (i.e., Genome Fraction), 2)~the average identity of assemblies (i.e., Average Identity) when compared to their respective reference genomes, and \Copy{IR3.10/1}{\hgb{3) insertions and deletions of nucleotides (or bases) in the sequence when compared to a reference or other sequences. ( i.e., Total Indels and Indel Ratio (\%)).
+Total Indels represents the sum of all the insertions and deletions in the assembled sequence when compared to a reference or other sequences.
+The Indel Ratio is a measure of the relative abundance of indels compared to the total length of the assembled sequence (calculated using Total Indels / Assembly Length) $\times$ 100.
+This metric helps to understand the proportion of the assembly that contains insertions and deletions.}} To measure statistics related to the contiguity and completeness of the assemblies, such as the overall assembly length, average GC content (i.e., the ratio of G and C bases in an assembly), and NG50 statistics (i.e., shortest contig at the half of the overall reference genome length), we use QUAST~\cite{gurevich_quast_2013}.